Salina High School South

 Salina High School South is a public school located in Salina, Kansas, serving students in grades 9-12.
 It is operated by Salina USD 305 school district, and students who live south of Cloud Avenue attend this school.
-It serves approximately 1,057 students each year, and about 90% of the staff employed at the school are certified, including principal Curtis Stevens.
+It serves approximately 1,057 students each year, and about 90% of the staff employed at the school are certified, including principal Ginger Jones.
 The school colors are green, gold, and white.
 The school mascot is the Cougar.
 The athletic teams offered at Salina South are varied and compete in the 5A division according to the KSHSAA.

 History

 Salina South High School was established in 1971 due to overcrowding at Salina Central High School.
 The school was selected as a Blue Ribbon School in 1984.
 The Blue Ribbon Award recognizes public and private schools which perform at high levels or have made significant academic improvements.
-The school has additionally been through multiple renovations, with the most recent being in 2016–18.
+The school has additionally been through multiple renovations with the most recent being in 2016–18.